Skip to Content

 Step 7: Double-check the results

-All test results should be double-checked to be reliable.
-If you have found a mineral or a tool that is harder than your sample, try to scratch it back.
+All test findings should be double-checked to ensure their reliability.
+If you discover a mineral or tool harder than your sample, try scratching it back.

-Sometimes a chalky line from a destroyed softer mineral can be perceived as a scratch.
+A chalky line caused by destroying a softer mineral can be mistaken for a scratch.
 This is misleading.
-So it is better to make a second try and to make a scratch test vice versa.
+As a result, it is preferable to attempt again and then conduct a scratch test rather than the reverse.

 Step 8: Compare results to the Mohs scale